Riminder/docs-api/api-reference/profile-api/get-profiles-scoring.md

 {% endapi-method-parameter %}

 {% api-method-parameter name="location\_distance" type="integer" required=false %}
-Max radius to set in the query
+If location's latitude and longitude are present, you can set radius to in filter query
 {% endapi-method-parameter %}

 {% api-method-parameter name="summary\_keywords" type="array" required=false %}